dannyg11/LionHawkTest/README.md

 LionHawk
 ========

-A simple test app for communicating with students in your courses
+A simple test app for communicating with students in your courses.

+Built using AngularJS